janelsemple/markdown-blog/README.md

 `npm run dev` to start the graphql and Next server.

+## Elastic Search

+Sometimes you may have to clear out the current index and re-index everything.
+Currently elasticsearch.ts is configured to do that every time as with the amount of current data in the project it is really no time at all to re-index everything again.
+This can be particularly use

 ## To build static pages and serve

 `npm run build` to build the next app (also starts the graphql server which is used for building).